billwuhao/ComfyUI_Prompt-All-In-One/README.md

 # ComfyUI Nodes for Generating Prompts for All Media Creations (Image, Video, Audio, Text)

-Currently supports DeepSeek-R1/V3, Alibaba Cloud Qwen (almost all models), and Google Gemini (including the `gemini-2.0-flash-exp-image-generation` model for image editing with your mouth).
+Currently supports DeepSeek-R1/V3, Alibaba Cloud Qwen (almost all models), and Google Gemini.
 More useful APIs will be added in the future.
 Contributions with useful APIs are welcome.

 Will also add a curated selection of local models, each kept separate for easy use.
 Just download the ones you want.

 ## 📣 Updates

+[2025-05-10] ⚒️: Support for the latest Gemini model, `Gemini-2.5-pro-proview-05-06` requires payment.
+Support the latest `Qwen3`.

 [2025-04-12] ⚒️: JoyCaption support added.